pulumi/docs/content/docs/tutorials/aws/serializing-functions.md

 ---
 title: Serializing JavaScript Functions
-description: Use Pulumi's Node.js SDK to serialize JavaScript functions into an artifact that can be used at runtime in the cloud.
+meta_desc: Use Pulumi's Node.js SDK to serialize JavaScript functions into an artifact that can be used at runtime in the cloud.
 keywords:
 - javascript
 - aws lambda